zkoss/keikai-blog/blog/_posts/2020-02-11-build-a-web-app.markdown

 -->

 # Database Table Access Application
 Lots of companies operate their business with Excel for decades.
 They have the biggest issue is: it's hard to integrate an Excel file in a web application, especially with a database.
 If you just upload an Excel file as a attachment and download it to edit for each time.
 Then you just use Excel in another way.
 That's not an integration.
-In this article, I present you a solution to make an Excel file work seamlessly in a web appliation with a database.
+In this article, I present you a solution to make an Excel file work seamlessly in a web application with a database.

-Assume you have a table of trade records in a database, you need to show those trade records in an spreasheet-like UI, so users can edit and calculate numbers with formulas.
+Assume you have a table of trade records in a database, you need to show those trade records in an spreadsheet-like UI, so users can edit and calculate numbers with formulas.
 Besides, the color, format, and style might need to change upon user preference from time to time, so it should be easy to update in the future.

 # Template-based Approach